vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What happens if the latency to my KMS is greater than the supported amount?

 Support guidance is a combination of what Broadcom has tested and reasonable guidance on what will work.
 It does not mean it won't work, but we will not be able to support you well if you are outside the limits and encounter problems.
-That said, try it, as many organizations use centralized KMS to protect remote sites.
+That said, try it, as many organizations do successfully use centralized KMS to protect remote sites.
 Specifically test:

 - Are there persistent, or intermittent, KMS health check alarms?
 - What happens when a VM is first encrypted?